 FILM & VIDEO PRODUCTION:

-Over the years, the projects I’ve worked on include national award winning TV spots, feature-length and short documentaries, national corporate and non-profit video, reality TV and scripted travel shows, shorts and feature films.
-I have played the role of Producer most often, but also Director (doc/vérité style), COO, Interviewer, Senior Project Manager, 1st A.D., Grip, Location Manager, Rough Cut Editor (Avid & FCP), TelePrompter, and Client Service, and have experience in location scouting, casting, managing two small production companies, and even driving a big ol’ grip truck.
+Over the years, the projects I’ve worked on include national award winning TV spots, online videos, feature-length and short docs, national corporate and non-profit video, reality TV and scripted travel shows, shorts and feature films.
+I have played the role of Producer most often, but also Director (doc/vérité style), COO, Field Interviewer, Senior Project Manager, 1st A.D., Grip, Location Manager, Rough Cut Editor (Avid & FCP), TelePrompter, and Client Service.
+I have experience in location scouting, casting, managing two small production companies, and even driving a big ol’ grip truck.
 Some of the channels I’ve worked for include BBC Worldwide (Top Gear and Richard Hammond’s Crash Course), The SyFy Channel (Storm War), The Canadian Food Network (The Opener), BNN (out of Holland, BNN Abroad), TLC (Cajun Paranormal), and The History Channel (Investigation Discovery).
-In the corporate/non-profit sector, I have worked with companies such as Celebration Foods, Travelers Insurance, Kurn Hattin Homes, Hole in the Wall Gang Camp (founded by Paul Newman), Universities such as UPenn, Harvard and Lyme Academy College of Fine Arts, and small business entrepreneurs as well.
+In the corporate/non-profit sector, I have worked with companies such as Celebration Foods, Travelers Insurance, Kurn Hattin Homes, Hole in the Wall Gang Camp (founded by Paul Newman), Universities such as UPenn, Harvard, and Lyme Academy College of Fine Arts, and small business entrepreneurs, as well.

-On the creative side, I adore the process of visual storytelling, and am in the field because I love it so.
+On the creative side, I adore the process of visual storytelling.
 I’m passionate, work hard, love being part of a team and consider my work a form of play.
 While producer skills run in my veins, I also love directing and shepherding the creative growth of a project through to its final stages.
 After the pre-production and production stages, I can hardly wait to come back to the edit room to go through the post process and see the footage come alive.
 One of the most interesting parts of my experience has been having the opportunity to interview hundreds of people from Fortune 100 CEO’s to average Joe’s, and to work in so many different genres of production.
 I’ve also been lucky enough to collaborate with (and learn from) some of the most extraordinary, creative, talented (and just plain ol’ fun) people in the business, and well, I’d be lying if I didn’t admit that – it’s really been a blast.

-In my free time, I am chipping away on my own labor of love – a feature length doc about our biological drive to PLAY, and how it relates to our brain development, innovation and creativity, and humanity’s powerful pursuit of happiness.
-(It may take another ten years to complete, but my free time is limited, and it’s a wonderful side project I have enjoyed slowly bringing to life).
+In my free time, I am chipping away on my own labor of love – a Podcast about our biological drive to PLAY, and how it relates to our brain development, innovation and creativity, and humanity’s powerful pursuit of happiness.

 Please find a sample credits list here, and feel free to request a resume or references if you’d like as well.
 I will be quite happy to oblige.
 Thank you kindly for stopping by and for your time.
 (If you’re a glutton for punishment, or just curious about who I am outside of my work experience, you’ll find a few random facts below).